maschinenstadt/lib.js/README.md

 It is worth to say here: we just check for the really latest/current version, NOT the LTS version (would that be a wished feature or it is good as it is?).

-PS: Additionally I've made the version warning STAY .. even if the delay time prevents a new query.
-It will automatically disappear when running the system with a new Node.js version! :-)´
+Additionally I've made the version warning STAY - even if delay time prevents a new (HTTP) query.
+It will automatically disappear when running new version.

-Now w/ support for 'http:' AND 'https:'.
-Just adapt the URL in 'settings.js'.
+And now w/ support for 'http:' AND 'https:'.
+Change the URL in 'settings.js'!

 #### User's (home directory) library extensions: automatically start scripts.